jywu20/Notes/Computer Science/Circuit/HDL.md

 the situation has been improved, but there are still incidents where the way Verilog is written causes congestion, meaning that there isn't enough room to put all the wires.

-# The target of synthesis
+# The physical target of synthesis

 We have seen that actual circuits have delays, and the question is how the delays are modeled.